What Homeowners Need to Know About Flood Insurance

 How much does flood insurance cost?

 On average, flood insurance costs around $700 per year.
 The rate fluctuates depending on how likely it is that your property is going to experience a flood.
-Talk to your insurance agent to assess your risk.
+Call Texan today, to assess your risk.

 Is flood insurance expensive?